EulerProject/euler2-demos/README.md

 run usage:

 ```
+Runs a demo contained in this repository
 Usage: run [OPTIONS]

 Options:
-  --commands TEXT       Choose from one of the available commands files
+  --commands TEXT       Choose one of the available commands files
-  --example TEXT        Choose from one of the available examples
+  --example TEXT        Choose one of the available examples
-  --articulations TEXT  Choose from one of the available example articulations
+  --articulations TEXT  Choose one of the available example articulations
   --target TEXT         Choose between 'all', a list ('align,input_visualization,...')
                         or a sequence ('align-show_possible_worlds') of command labels
                         or 'clean'.
 Default: all